-The next benefit is that the S-Vector magnet technology provides recipients with the highest level of MRI safety expected from MED-EL implants.
-MED-EL is the first and only cochlear implant company to offer an MRI safety guarantee.
-This gives recipients greater peace of mind, knowing that if they need an MRI for any reason in the future, our MRI Guarantee will cover implants with S-Vector magnets.
+The next benefit is that the S-Vector magnet technology provides recipients with an outstanding level of MRI safety expected from MED-EL implants.
+MED-EL is the first and only cochlear implant company to offer an MRI guarantee.
+This gives recipients greater peace of mind, knowing that if they need an MRI for any reason in the future, our MRI guarantee will cover cochlear implants with S-Vector magnets.

 Freedom for Recipients and Audiologists

 Thanks to the increased magnetic pull strength of the S-Vector magnet, MED-EL cochlear implant recipients who take part in sports like sprinting or swimming—or have professions in which they often or suddenly move their heads—don’t have to worry about their SUP falling off.